Landing Page Statistics (How Successful Are Landing Pages?)

 But according to WordStream, the average conversion rate across all industries is 9.7%.

-Hitting anywhere close to the average conversion rate can mean a big increase in your business sales.
-The more leads mean the more potential paying customers.
+Hitting anywhere close to the average conversion rate can significantly increase your business sales.
+The more leads, the more potential paying customers.

 However, for anyone starting out, we recommend aiming at 2-5% CR because it’s more realistically achievable for a beginner.